sergioB79/theForge/site/forge/content/forge/books/rejected/who-moved-my-cheese.md

 SUBTITLE: Reassurance in a Maze

+INFO:
+A workplace parable distilled to a motivational slogan, not a form-testing literary artifact.
+Uses a tidy maze-and-cheese metaphor that soothes change anxiety without truly complicating it.
+Treats adaptation as unquestioned virtue, skimming past power, coercion, and structurally unjust conditions.
+Its symbol works as mnemonic rather than wound; rereading adds recall, not interpretive pressure.

 It has helped people name a fear and take a step; that matters.
 But the Forge is not a place for usefulness alone—only for work whose language, structure, and pressure-tested ideas leave an irreversible mark.

 ❌ WHY THIS WORK DOES NOT BELONG IN THE FORGE